ubc-library-rc/llm/index.md

 ## Introduction to Large Language Models

-This workshop focuses on Large Language Models (LLM) to provide participants with a foundational understanding of LLM, their working, and how to fine-tune a pre-trained LLM for your own data.
+This workshop focuses on Large Language Models (LLM) to provide participants with a foundational understanding of LLM, their working, how to fine-tune a pre-trained LLM for your own data and ponder on the ethics of AI.

 In this workshop, we will use cloud-based platforms, so you don’t need to have Python installed.
 Please make sure that you have a Google Colaboratory (https://colab.research.google.com/) account.
 This workshop will involve hands-on exercises that require the use of programming tools and libraries commonly used in machine learning, such as Python and Scikit-learn.
 As such, prior familiarity with Python programming is recommended for participants to fully benefit from the practical component of the workshop.